This bespoke insider travel guide to Maui, Hawaii features everything you need to know about the best things to do, see, and explore on the island.

 - Upcountry – A quiet, wilderness lovers paradise on the slopes of Haleakala with cooler temps, Eucalyptus forests, and gorgeous views across the entire island.
 Oprah’s Maui ranch is located here.

 - Wailea – Ritzy and somewhat bougie, with upscale resorts, restaurants, and beautifully manicured landscapes.
+This is also the location of the Four Seasons Resort Maui at Wailea, where the first season of HBO’s award-winning series, The White Lotus, was filmed.

 - Pa’ia – Beatnik surfer town vibes close to the Road to Hana and Ho’okipa windsurfing beach.
 Great, cheap dining options and funky local art galleries and shops abound.
 A real local’s preferred hang-out spot.